 Fortune favors the bold – or does it?

-As we await the release of John Wick: Chapter 3 – Parabellum, to be released in May 2019,the previous film of the neo-noir saga left us with a lot unanswered questions.
+As we await the release of John Wick: Chapter 3 – Parabellum, to be released in May 2019, the previous film of the neo-noir saga left us with a lot of unanswered questions.
 What will happen to Keanu Reeves’ character now that every skilled assassin in the world is out to get him and he doesn’t have the safety of the Continental?
 Will leaving Cassian alive come back to bite him, or will it help him later on?
 And will John save his own life by destroying the very community he’s a part of?

 John Wick’s tattoo has the Latin phrase “fortis Fortuna adiuvat” written above praying hands and a cross.
-Those interested in finding out what it means before getting inked can do a quick Google search to find out that it supposedly means the Latin proverb “fortune favors the bold” or “fortune favors the brave.”
+Those interested in finding out what it means before getting inked can do a quick Google search to find out that it supposedly means the Latin proverb “Fortune favors the bold” or “Fortune favors the brave.”

 But upon checking historical Latin examples and uses, while there are various ways of saying fortune favors the bold, John Wick’s tattoo isn’t one of them.
 So, it may be similar in the way that they both talk about fortune, but it’s not the same message.
-We explore what John Wick’s tattoo really means.
+So, let’s explore what John Wick’s tattoo really means.

 Fortune Favors the Bold